decorative image

 Sensors, Hormone Replacement, Delivery Devices, and Other Technologies for Diabetes Treatment:

-• Novel accurate, reliable, and user-friendly continuous monitoring sensor technologies relevant to diabetes treatment and monitoring.
-Preferably, these sensors should have long functional life, and for glucose sensing be accurate at all glycemic ranges, particularly at concentrations below 54 mg/dl.
+• Novel, accurate, reliable, and user-friendly continuous monitoring sensor technologies relevant to diabetes treatment and monitoring.
+Preferably, these sensors should have a long functional life and, for glucose sensing, be accurate at all glycemic ranges, particularly at concentrations below 54 mg/dl.

-• Use of Artificial Intelligence, Machine Learning (AI/ML) tools to enable fully automated closed loop pancreatic hormone delivery systems in response to multi-analyte physiological input.
+• Use of Artificial Intelligence and Machine Learning (AI/ML) tools to enable fully automated closed-loop pancreatic hormone delivery systems in response to multi-analyte physiological input.

 • Novel insulin and glucagon formulations showing improved kinetics and stability.